 - FDI Inflow:

-The top income and corporate tax rates are 25 percent.
-Other taxes include a value-added tax (VAT) and a property tax.
-The overall tax burden equals 13.2 percent of total domestic income.
-Government spending is 18.9 percent of GDP.
-The budget balance has been in deficit, with public debt hovering around 34 percent of GDP.
-Subsidies, particularly to state-owned enterprises like the Nepal Oil Company, continue to stretch public coffers.
+The top individual income and corporate tax rates are 25 percent.
+Other taxes include a value-added tax and a property tax.
+The overall tax burden equals 16.1 percent of total domestic income.
+Government spending has amounted to 18.7 percent of total output (GDP) over the past three years, and budget surpluses have averaged 1.5 percent of GDP.
+Public debt is equivalent to 28.7 percent of GDP.

 Despite some progress in streamlining the process for launching a business, other time-consuming requirements reduce the efficiency of the regulatory system.
 Nepal’s labor regulations remain obsolete, and underemployment persists.
 In the wake of the devastating 2015 earthquake, Nepal has subsidized the rebuilding of homes, contingent on the use of earthquake-resistant methods and materials.